This doesn’t require much of an intro – the more you save, the more you earn!

 If so – you can significantly reduce Paypal fees for your account –

-The rates vary between different countries (In Israel the lowest rate is 2.4% (did I tell you it’s hard being an Israeli eBay seller? :)), but the principal stays the same – from the moment you apply for the “PayPal Merchant Rate” – you get an automatic reduction in your PayPal fees – based on your volume of transactions.
+The rates vary between different countries (In Israel for example the lowest rate is 2.4%), but the principal stays the same – from the moment you apply for the “PayPal Merchant Rate” – you get an automatic reduction in your PayPal fees – based on your volume of transactions.

 How to apply for PayPal Merchant Rates?